Artificial Intelligence Clones: Heterogeneous Data Quantities

 \end{corollary}

-In each of these results, the systematic selection of data-rich individuals benefits Subject: for any given distance between Subject's clone and the best-matching AI clone, the true distance between Subject and the selected individual is (in expectation) smaller if the individual is drawn from the data-rich group.
-This is because their AI clones more accurately represent them.
+In each of these results, the systematic selection of data-rich individuals benefits the Subject: the platform selects matches whose AI representations are compatible with the Subject’s target, and data-rich individuals have more accurate representations.

 But this selection process has concerning distributional implications.
-Since the results are not specific to Subject's characteristics, they suggest that individuals who are better understood by AI systems will be systematically preferred.
-This advantage could exacerbate existing inequalities if, say, majority groups have stronger representation in the AI's training data.
-Moreover, they point to an emerging form of social stratification: in a world of AI clones, an individual's opportunities may depend not only on their inherent qualities but also on how effectively AI systems can capture and convey those qualities.
+Since the results are not specific to Subject's characteristics, they suggest that individuals who are better understood by AI systems will be systematically more in demand.
+This advantage could exacerbate existing inequalities if the property of being data-rich correlates with existing group identities.
+They moreover point to an emerging form of social stratification: in a world of AI representations, an individual's opportunities may depend not only on their inherent qualities but also on how effectively AI systems can capture and convey those qualities.